 - Hot time, Summer in the City!
 Summer still seems to slow things down just a bit in the development department.
 This may be a good time to take a cool off-site retreat with your team to plan and rejuvenate.

 - Seek Counsel.
-There are three reasons M. Gale & Associates does a lot of development planning: lack of staff time, the need for outside perspective, and assistance translating current activity into measurable goals that executive directors and board members can understand and support.
+There are three reasons M. Gale & Associates does a lot of development planning: lack of staff time, the need for an outside perspective, and assistance translating current activity into measurable goals that executive directors and board members can understand and support.